All Episodes

 That's John Adams, one of the founders.

-Now, of course, people who are unbridled by morality or the immoral, if you will, and the and people who are not truly religious.
+Now, of course, people who are unbridled by morality or the immoral, if you will, and people who are not truly religious, this Constitution, of course, and he's dead right.

-This constitution doesn't, it's a restriction to them.
+This Constitution doesn't, it's a restriction to them.

 I mean, it is punitive to them.

-And he said, as our government we're not capable of dealing with this, this constitution cannot deal with people like that.
+And he said, we're not capable of dealing with this.

-And uh it was it was an interesting uh uh prophecy he had in uh essentially here because the very people trying to undermine the Constitution because it's an obstacle to them are the very people that we've put in power lately over the years,
+And it was an interesting prophecy he had essentially here because the very people trying to undermine the Constitution because it's an obstacle to them are the very people that we've put in power lately over the years, both at the state level, in some places the city level, and in some instances at the United States government level, the federal level.

-And it's something that I don't know how how do you how do you uh how do you come to a compromise with people like that?
+How do you come to a compromise with people like that?

 How do you do that?

-I I I how do you how do you compromise good versus evil?
+How do you compromise good versus evil?

 How do you compromise victory with defeat?

-When as I said last week, should Jesus have made a deal with Lucifer?
+And as I said last week, should Jesus have made a deal with Lucifer?

-Shouldn't Jesus have made a deal with Satan?
+Should Jesus have made a deal with Satan?

 I mean, how would that deal have come out?